 Sweetener of choice

-Once the above is whirred through the blender for a smooth consistency, this is a delicious and nutritious beverage and/or meal replacement.
-After drinking the smoothie I am full until dinner.
+This is a delicious and nutritious beverage and meal replacement once the blender whirred for a smooth consistency.
+After drinking the smoothie, I am full until dinner.

 |She’s been visiting us daily since we arrived in Marloth Park 14 months ago.|

 Any improvement in my legs?
 I’ve noticed a little less pain when walking short distances using the walker from sofa to bed to bathroom.
-I still don’t put any weight on my left leg but seem to be OK doing so on the right.
+I still don’t put any weight on my left leg, but I seem OK doing so on the right.

-Tomorrow morning, we return to Dr. Theo for another complicated dressing change, considering the drain and pumping VAC system that is connected to my left leg.
+We return to Dr. Theo for another complicated dressing change tomorrow morning, considering the drain and pumping VAC system connected to my left leg.
 We’ll know more tomorrow.
 According to the plastic surgeon, I should be able to walk within a week or so.